English Nederlands

 GGD, Sarphati Amsterdam Food4Smiles, PHAROS, Voedingscentrum, Gezonde en Kansrijke start, JGZ, NJi, NCJ, NVD, Coop, MRN&CN, EVAA, Smallsteps/Partou, PANEL, Ivoren kruis, NVvK.

 The work on inclusivity and engagement (aim 1) hinges on two approaches: Understanding barriers and facilitating factors for parent/child and care professional (inclusive) engagement.
 This is done via the collection of stories on best practices and observations of such interactions at the well-baby clinic and a scoping review.
-This work has been on hold due to illness of the PhD student.
+This work has been on hold for a while due to illness of the researcher.
 Data collection via collecting stories and observations is now back on track.
 At the well-baby clinics youth nurses and physicians are being observed during their consultations of young children and their parents.
 Both health care professionals and parents are interviewed afterwards to reflect on the observations and how they perceived the communication during consults.
 The scoping review of the literature on citizens inclusion in research using a micro-sociological critical approach is planned to be written from August 2025.

-Results aiding to a more diverse inclusion into the AIMS cohort from WP1 were not feasible due to both the nature of inclusion activities and the deadline for last inclusion (child must be born December 31 , 2024 the latest).
+Results aiding to a more diverse inclusion into the AIMS cohort from WP1 were not feasible due to both the nature of inclusion activities and the deadline for last inclusion (child must be born December 31, 2024 the latest).
 To increase representation of vocationally trained participants in the Sarphati Ethnography and AIMS cohorts by approaching pregnant women at vaccination sites for the whooping cough in low SEP areas of Amsterdam (concluded per November 2024).

 One Group model building session was held together with professionals from formal and informal organizations such as dentists, dieticians, GPs, child health care professionals, social and/or community workers and community centre managers, and parents.
 Due to illness of the PhD the second GMP is postponed.
+The PhD student has decided to stop.
+Work was carried over to a new PhD student, who will combine her tasks with those from WP5, as that work builds on the outcome of the systems analysis.

 Progress PhD Soely Madrone